HCPSS/staff-directory-app/README.md

 3. Allow users to look at department/school-level pages without having to add a person's name.

 4. Display the number of matches.
+Highlight matched search results if user input contains a full or partial first or last name.

 ### To dos: